github/site-policy/Policies/dmca-takedown-policy.md

 DMCA [takedown notices](/articles/guide-to-submitting-a-dmca-takedown-notice) are used by copyright owners to ask GitHub to take down infringing content.
 If you are a software designer or developer, you create copyrighted content every day.
 If someone else is using your copyrighted content in an unauthorized manner on GitHub you can send us a DMCA takedown notice to request that the infringing content be changed or removed.

 On the other hand, [counter notices](/articles/guide-to-submitting-a-dmca-counter-notice) can be used to correct mistakes.
 Maybe the person sending the takedown notice does not hold the copyright or did not realize that you have a license or  made some other mistake in their takedown notice.
 Since GitHub usually cannot know if there has been a mistake, the DMCA counter notice allows you to let us know and ask that we put the content back up.

+The DMCA notice and takedown process should be used only for complaints about copyright infringement.
+Notices sent through our DMCA process must identify copyrighted work or works that are allegedly being infringed.
+The process cannot be used for other complaints, such as complaints about alleged [trademark infringement](/articles/github-trademark-policy/) or [sensitive data](/articles/github-sensitive-data-removal-policy/); we offer separate processes for those situations.

 ### A. How Does This Actually Work?